News & Trending Shopping & Deals News

 HomeGoods has some excellent bargains and can be a great place to shop — just make sure you're price comparing.

-While there are deals to be had, the retailer is also known for being overpriced in certain departments (as the holiday season approaches, for example, and on certain furniture items).
+While there are deals to be had, the retailer is also known for being overpriced in certain departments, like seasonal holiday items or on major furniture items.

 It's easy to overspend